WazapIO/client-go/docs/MiscellaneousApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInstancesInstanceKeyMiscProfilePicGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetProfilePicRequest struct via the builder pattern

 Name | Type | Description  | Notes